ChronoDan07/calculator/README.md

 # calculator
-This project will contain a functional in-browser calculator.
+This project contains a functional in-browser calculator with basic operations and a nice design to it.